jia1217/ParallelProgammingLabs/docs/Labs/FIR.md

 According to the synthesis report, now the II of the entire module becomes 1 and 1306 FFs and 796 LUTs are required.

-#### Pipeline Type
+#### Remaining Issue: Pipeline Type
 According to Xilinx Doc, the HLS supports three types of pipelines: ([Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-pipeline))

-**Stalled pipeline (STP)**
+**Stalled pipeline (STP)**  (Default pipeline; no usage constraints)
-Default pipeline.
-No usage constraints.
 Advantages:
-> Typically the lowest overall resource usage.
+> Lowest overall resource usage.
-> Default pipeline.
-No usage constraints.

 Disadvantages:
 > Not flushable:
->> Cause mroe deadlock in dataflow.
+>> Lead to deadlock in dataflow.
 >> Prevent already calculated output data from being delivered, if the inputs to the next iterations are missing.
-> Timing issues due to high fanout on pipeline controls.
+> Timing issues due to high fanout on pipeline controls ("enable" signal distributed to all processing elements, or stages, in a pipeline structure).

-Take a pipeline with three stages as an example.
-As is shown in the following figure, one single enable signal is shared with three stages (this causes the high fanout of pipeline control signals).
-If the input data continuously comes, stalled pipeline is good.
-However, if a packet of data (fixed length) is being processed, after the last data arrives, the input valid becomes '0'.
-Since no valid data comes, the first stage of the pipeline should be closed (set enable to 0).
+Let us take a pipeline structure with three stages as an example.
+As is shown in the following figure, one "enable" signal is shared with three stages (this causes a fanout issue of the pipeline control signal).
+If the input data continuously comes in, a stalled pipeline should work properly.
+Now, considering a stream of data with a fixed length, after the last data arrives, the input valid becomes '0'.
+Since no valid data comes in after this, the first stage of the pipeline is closed (set "enable" to 0).
 Consequently, the second and third stages of the pipeline are also closed, stopping the data from flowing out from the pipeline (not flushable).
-A deadlock could happen if there exists a software level data dependency.
-For example, if there are 10 packets to be processed, and the progammer write a totally resonable code like this:
+A deadlock could happen if there exists a software-level data dependency.
+For example, if there are 10 streams to be processed, and the programmer writes code as follows:

 ```c++
     for (int i = 0; i < 10; i++){